Stimpmeter: Description

 The 1976 device is an extruded aluminum bar, 36 in long and 1.75 in wide, with a 145° V-shaped groove extending along its entire length, supporting the ball at two points, 0.50 in apart.
 It is tapered at one end by removing metal from its underside to reduce the bounce of the ball as it rolls onto the green.
 It has a notch at a right angle to the length of the bar 30 in from the lower tapered end where the ball is placed.
 The notch may be a hole completely through the bar or just a depression in it.
 The ball is pulled out of the notch by gravity when the device is slowly raised to an angle of about 20°, rolling onto the green at a repeatable velocity of 6.00 ft/s.
 The distance travelled by the ball in feet is the 'speed' of the putting green.
 Six distances, three in each of two opposite directions, should be averaged on a flat section of the putting green.
 The three balls in each direction must be within 8 in of each other for USGA validation of the test.

 Sloped greens

 One problem is finding a near level surface as required in the USGA handbook.
-Many greens cannot be correctly measured as there may not be an area where the measured distance or green speed in opposing directions is less than a foot, particularly when they are very fast and thus require a very long level surface.
+Many greens cannot be correctly measured: there may not be an area where the measured distance (or green speed) in opposing directions is less than a foot, particularly when they are very fast, thus requiring a very long level surface.
 A formula, based on the work of Isaac Newton, as derived and extensively tested by A. Douglas Brede, solves that problem.
 The formula is:

 (where S↑ is speed up the slope and S↓ is speed down the slope on the same path).
 This eliminates the effect of the slope and provides a true green speed even on severely sloped greens.